Particular/docs.particular.net/transports/rabbitmq/connection-settings_tls-details_rabbit_[7,).partial.md

 ### Remote certificate validation

 By default, the RabbitMQ client will refuse to connect to the broker if the remote server certificate is invalid.
-In versions 4.4 and above of the transport, this validation can be disabled by using the following setting:
+In NServiceBus.RabbitMQ versions 4.4 and above, this validation can be disabled with the following setting:

 snippet: rabbitmq-disable-remote-certificate-validation